On Shafarevich-Tate groups and analytic ranks in families of modular forms, II. Coleman families: Weight forms, Heegner points and their -adic variation

 \section{Weight $2$ forms, Heegner points and their $p$-adic variation}

-In this section, we fix a newform $f$ of weight $2$ and square-free level $N$, then carefully introduce a set $\Xi_f$ that consists of all but finitely many prime numbers at which $f$ has finite slope.
+In this section, we fix a newform $f$ of weight $2$ and square-free level $N$, then carefully introduce a set $\Xi_f$ that consists of all but finitely many prime numbers.
 For any $p\in\Xi_f$, we explain why there exists a $p$-adic Coleman family $\f_U$ passing through $f$ and how Heegner points can be interpolated along $\f_U$.